NileshArnaiya/LLM-Thematic-Analysis-Tool/README.md

 ## 📄 License

-This project is developed by Aza Lab for qualitative research applications.
-Please contact Aza Allsop and Nilesh Arnaiya for licensing and usage permissions.
+This project is developed by Aza Lab at Yale for qualitative research applications.
+Please contact Dr. Aza Allsop and Researcher Nilesh Arnaiya for commercial academic licensing and usage permissions.

 ## 🆘 Support